 Taking regular saunas during the cleanse maximizes elimination via the skin by boosting sweating.
 The most effective sauna is an infrared sauna.
 This newer technology heats up the user’s body instead of heating the air with steam like a traditional Finnish sauna.
-Infrared is radiant heat from long light waves that are not visible to the eye (like sunlight diffused by clouds).
+Infrared is radiant heat from long light waves that are not visible to the eye.

 These rays penetrate more deeply below the skin than the heat of a regular sauna, exciting the fat molecules into vibration so that they release toxins.
 It also boosts circulation, which is desirable at all times, but especially during a cleanse as the blood needs to carry toxins efficiently to the liver for processing.
 People used to regular saunas will probably find that they sweat more in the infrared version.

 Many wellness centers, massage studios, and colon-hydrotherapist offices have infrared saunas which can be used inexpensively.
-But regular saunas will do if you can’t find infrared.
+Regular saunas will do if you can’t find infrared.
 In both cases, remember to rehydrate during and after the sauna with lots of pure water.
-If you have a sauna near you, I’d recommend using it at least 1-3 times a week but feel free to use it everyday, especially during the cleanse.
+If you have a sauna near you, we recommend using it at least 1-3 times a week but feel free to use it every day, especially during the cleanse.